 Therefore, walk properly, as in the day, and not as a nighttime carouser.
-Put away the works of darkness, all the lusts of the flesh.
+Put away the works of darkness, and all the lusts of your flesh.
 Put away your pornography, your fornication and adultery.
 Put away your gluttony and drunkenness.
 Put away your love of money, your craving for material things, your hunger for entertainment, and every distraction that pulls you away from the needs of your family, friends and other neighbors.

 Put away your toys, of whatever kind, when they prevent you from good works of service.

 Put away your pursuit of pleasure, of whatever kind, when it prevents you from prayer.